 The biggest change for contractors will be determining whether they have a single or multiple performance obligations in each contract.
 Each performance obligation must be evaluated as a separate revenue stream recognized based on facts and circumstances.
 If the contract has multiple performance obligations then each has to be evaluated and revenue recognition may be different for each performance obligation.

 If you haven’t done so already, make sure you do the following:

-- Review the new standard and talk to your CPA regarding accounting changes for your current and new contracts.
+- Review the new standard and talk to your CPA regarding how the accounting changes may impact accounting for your current and new contracts.

-- Identify current contracts with customers, and evaluate new contracts within the context of the new standard to identify any implementation issues.
+- Review current customer contracts and identify performance obligations, and evaluate new contracts within the context of the new standard to identify any implementation issues.

 - Determine any impacts to current bank covenants, surety requirements, and employee performance bonus plans that are tied to revenue or net income.